castrojo/ublue/README.md

 ## Instructions

 1. Install [Fedora Silverblue](https://docs.fedoraproject.org/en-US/fedora-silverblue/installation/) - probably don't do this on an existing system, just browse the repo and cherry pick if you're interested.
+2. Make sure you're up to date with `rpm-ostree update` and a reboot if necessary
-1. On first boot, clone this repo: `git clone https://github.com/castrojo/ublue.git`
+3. Clone this repo: `git clone https://github.com/castrojo/ublue.git`
-1. `cd ublue`
+4. `cd ublue`
-1. Edit the `applications.list` file to your liking, I've chosen some decent defaults.
+5. Edit the `applications.list` file to your liking, I've chosen some decent defaults.
-1. Run the first part of the script: `./00-install-apps.sh`
+6. Run the first part of the script: `./00-install-apps.sh`
-1. Get a coffee, and then reboot your computer (Important!)
+7. Get a coffee, and then reboot your computer (Important!)
    - Read the [distrobox documentation](https://distrobox.privatedns.org/) this will be useful later on.
-1. (Optional): Run `./01-desktop.sh`: This will change the desktop to a more Ubuntu setup, if you prefer vanilla GNOME don't run this.
+8. (Optional): Run `./01-desktop.sh`: This will change the desktop to a more Ubuntu setup, if you prefer vanilla GNOME don't run this.
-1. (Optional): Run `./02-integrations.sh`: This will set up a wallpaper and the Ubuntu fonts, and set up two distroboxes, ctrl-alt-t for Fedora, and ctrl-alt-u for Ubuntu, adjust to your preference.
+9. (Optional): Run `./02-integrations.sh`: This will set up a wallpaper and the Ubuntu fonts, and set up two distroboxes, ctrl-alt-t for Fedora, and ctrl-alt-u for Ubuntu, adjust to your preference.
-3. (Optional): Run the various scripts in `bits/` to install vscode, tailscale, and the Ubuntu themes.
+10. (Optional): Run the various scripts in `bits/` to install vscode, tailscale, and the Ubuntu themes.
 We'll add little mini scripts here that are convenient for us.

 Make something better, turn on GitHub sponsors, and I'll be the first one sending you money on the regular.
 Bring the cloud native dream to the people.